consoledotdev/home/content/podcast/s02e03-observability-charity-majors-honeycomb.md

 observability is that you should be able to iterate swiftly, like is it this?
 Is it this?
 That is it that?
 And just like follow the path.

-**David Mytton:** So take us through the decision to build your own data store then because if we go back to, when we first met, there were a few options for data stores.
+**David:** So take us through the decision to build your own data store then because if we go back to, when we first met, there were a few options for data stores.
 MongoDB was the brand new shiny one and there were SQL databases, relational databases.
 And there are a few new ideas coming around with Cassandra.
 But today, if you just look at like AWS's database tab on their website, they've got a lot of products there.
 So how have things evolved?

-**Charity Majors:** We would still need to write our own, sadly.
+**Charity:** We would still need to write our own, sadly.
 We did a lot of investigation at the time and, and we tried out a bunch of things.
 And honestly the one data storage type that we came closest to using was called Druid.
 I don't know if you're familiar with Druid IO, but Druid, it's a high performance